 gDNA and RNAseq Illumina Library Preparation

 User Generated Library Preparation: If you are interested in purchasing your own kits for library preparation, the most commonly used kits are from Illumina (Truseq), NEB, Nugen, Bioo Scientific, and Kapa Biosystems.
-Please keep in mind that library prep kits do not include the Illumina-compatible adapters (which are sometimes sold separately, or can be synthesized).
-Universal adaptors with PCR amplified indices, and PCR-free adaptors are available for purchase through the GSL, please inquire with email@example.com.
+Please keep in mind that library prep kits do not always include the Illumina-compatible adapters (which are sometimes sold separately, or can be synthesized).
+Please not that Unique Dual Indexes should be used for reduced index hopping and barcode bleed between samples.
+They can be ordered from Illumina and Nugen or are available for free from the GSL for UCB investigators.

-Do-it-yourself instrumentation is also available with the Illumina Neoprep Automated Library Prep instrument.
-The FGL also houses equipment available for use by users to aid in sample and library prep: Covaris, Bioruptor Pico, Megaruptor, Qubit, Bioanalyzer, Roche LightCycler 96, Blue Pippin, and the Sage-ELF.
+The FGL/GSL also houses equipment available for use by trained users to aid in sample and library prep: Covaris, Bioruptor Pico, Megaruptor, Qubit, Bioanalyzer, Roche LightCycler 96, Pippin, Blue Pippin, and the Sage-ELF.

-The older HiSeq2000 platforms were replaced by the HiSeq4000 due to its optimized clustering chemistry and the physical differences between flow cell types that enable 350M -415M reads per lane in a fraction of the time.
+The older HiSeq2000/2500 platforms were replaced by the HiSeq4000 and NovaSeq due to optimized clustering chemistry and the physical differences between flow cell types that enable far more data per lane or flowcell.

 Please visit our submissions page for information regarding sample submission and contact us with any questions.
 We look forward to working with you.